threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy a Blog.
-- Check that the blog is reachable.
+- Check that the Blog is reachable and certified.

 ### test03_website